 8.1.
 Lecture [chapters] Teaching techniques Observations/ hours Bibliography: 8.2.
 Tutorials [main themes] Teaching and learning techniques Observations/hours Bibliography: 8.3 Laboratory Teaching and learning techniques Observations Bibliography: 8.4 Project Teaching and learning techniques Observations Depending on the laboratory/research center which she/he selects, the student will choose a research project from a sub-domain of theoretical and / or computational physics or their applications.
-Examples of dedicated projects this semester: - Precise calculation of Feigenbaum coefficients for nonlinear maps - Fingerprints of classical chaos in chaotic quantum systems - Energy conservation in implicit Runge-Kutta numerical methods applied to equations with Hamiltonian structure - Numerical solution of shells models equations that describe hydrodynamic turbulence the centers of the faculty, students have available projects that they can carry out within the collaboration agreements that the faculty has with research institutes (for example: Horia Hulubei National Institute for Physics and Nuclear Engineering The National Institute for Laser, Plasma & Radiation Physics etc.).
-Diblig graphy gammalay
+Examples of dedicated projects this semester: - Precise calculation of Feigenbaum coefficients for nonlinear maps - Fingerprints of classical chaos in chaotic quantum systems - Energy conservation in implicit Runge-Kutta numerical methods applied to equations with Hamiltonian structure - Numerical solution of shells models equations

+In addition to the extended list of research topics of the centers of the faculty, students have available projects that they can carry out within the collaboration agreements that the faculty has with research institutes (for example: Horia Hulubei National Institute for Physics and Nuclear Engineering The National Institute for Laser, Plasma & Radiation Physics etc.).